vic42/TipJar/README.md

 # SOFTWARE

-Currently there is a simplistic c program in the repository that switches on the optointerrupters for 1 ms every 10 ms (10% duty cycle saves power) to see if one of them is interrupted by an object. if so, it counts the cycles while the object occludes the detector.
+Currently there is a simplistic C program in the repository that switches on the optointerrupters for 1 ms every 10 ms (10% duty cycle saves power) to see if one of them is interrupted by an object. if so, it counts the cycles while the object occludes the detector.
 If 8 cycles have passed before the detector sees light again a banknote is assumed to have passed the detector.
 Oterwise the object detected is assumed to have been a coin.

 # BUILD